ghik/silencer/README.md

 ### Status

-Proof of concept and more or less a hack on the compiler.
+Originally developed as a proof of concept and more or less a hack on the compiler, but it's being used in [AVSystem](https://github.com/AVSystem]) projects and has not caused any problems so far.